 If you decide to start from scratch with a retired shipping container, do your due diligence.
 Hire a licensed electrician and don’t skip any corners; it could end up costing you more in the long run.

 Commercial shipping containers are emerging as a safe, secure way to grow plants.
-Already, people have used them for many creative applications that include homes, schools, swimming pools and even a bridge.
-With a little planning, containers can be a secure and productive venue to grow your garden, too.
+Already, people have used them for many creative applications that include homes, schools, swimming pools, and even a bridge.
+With a little planning, containers can be a secure and productive venue to grow your own medical marijuana, too.